AplaProject/apla-docs-en/source/topics/script.rst

 Parameters:

-* *Name string* - name of the contract, where an additional signature confirmation will be required,
+    * *Name string* - name of the contract, where an additional signature confirmation will be required.
     * *Value string* - description of parameters in a JSON string, where

-  * *title* - message text,
+      * *title* - message text.
       * *params* - array of parameters that are displayed to users, where **name** is the field name, and **text** is the parameter description.

     * *Conditions string* - condition for changing the parameters.

 Example of *Value*: